IT

 Why this CV works

-• One trick to impress hiring managers is to tweak your CV’s skills section to mirror the job description.
-You can also make your IT CV irresistible by using numbers to quantify your achievements and show them you made an impact at your previous workplaces.
+- One trick to impress hiring managers is to tweak your CV’s skills section to mirror the job description.
+You can also make your IT CV irresistible by using numbers to quantify your accomplishments and show them you made an impact at your previous workplaces.

 Why this CV works

-• Including measurable achievements backed by on-demand IT skills and software competencies will set you apart from your peers, attract attention from recruiters, and increase your chances of securing the job.
+- Including measurable achievements backed by on-demand IT skills and software competencies will set you apart from your peers, attract the attention of recruiters, and increase your chances of securing the job.
 Your IT specialist CV should highlight your troubleshooting, system infrastructure, and performance optimisation skills.

 View more IT specialist CVs >